 “If you’re going through something difficult, we’d like to help,” it says, with a link to helpline numbers and suicide prevention tips.

-Next, read about the pregnant teen who fatally shot her boyfriend in a botched viral video attempt.
+After learning about the blue whale challenge, read about the pregnant teen who fatally shot her boyfriend in a botched viral video attempt.
 Then, learn about the teen convicted of manslaughter after texting her boyfriend to kill himself.
 Finally, read up on R. Budd Dwyer, the American politician who killed himself in front of television cameras.